 Worldwide Marriage Encounter is a positive and personal experience for a couple, which offers them a technique of loving communication that they can use for the rest of their lives.
 It’s an opportunity to look deeply into their relationship with each other and with God.
 It’s a time to share their feelings, their hopes, fears, frustrations, and joys.Worldwide Marriage Encounter is not a professional counseling service.
 It is not a retreat, nor is it a marriage clinic or sensitivity course.
 It is not a time to look at the past, but rather to look to your future together.
 The weekend is a positive, simple, common sense experience between a husband and wife that revitalizes marriage.

-Save the date!
 The annual Sweetheart Dinner and Dance will be held on February 14, 2015 this year (yes, you read it right – on St. Valentine’s Day itself).
-Details coming soon!
+Continue reading

 I’m a Certified Holistic Health Counselor, which is basically a nutritionist who gets to talk about more than food.
 While a nutritionist gives their clients lists of foods to eat and not eat, I get to coach clients on lifestyle, relationship and spiritual growth to be naturally healthy.
 I think it will come as no surprise that everyone knows to drink water, eat fruits and veggies and exercise.
 So then why are some people overweight and unhealthy?
 People do not lack the knowledge.
 Rather, the answer is that they lack the tools and support to maintain a healthy weight and lifestyle.
 That’s where I come in as a health coach- I give people the tools and support that they need.
 For instance, if you set a health goal for yourself, wouldn’t it be helpful if someone checked in with you every two weeks, gave you concrete tasks and listened to you as a means of support?
 We could all use a Health Coach, right?